-Marketable securities are partially comprised of U.S. government securities, commercial paper, and corporate bonds with an original contractual maturity or a remaining maturity at the time of purchase of greater than three months and no more than 37 months.
-Marketable securities with a remaining maturity at the time of purchase in excess of 12 months are presented as investments, non-current on the consolidated balance sheets.
-These marketable securities are classified as available-for-sale securities and are carried at fair value with unrealized gains and losses reported in accumulated other comprehensive income (loss) as a separate component of stockholders' equity (deficit).
+Marketable securities are partially comprised of U.S. government securities, commercial paper, corporate bonds, and agency bonds with an original contractual maturity or a remaining maturity at the time of purchase of greater than three months and no more than 37 months.
+The Company classifies its securities as available-for-sale at the time of purchase and reevaluates such classification at each balance sheet date.
+The Company may sell these securities at any time for use in current operations even if they have not yet reached maturity.
+As a result, the Company classifies its marketable securities, including securities with stated maturities beyond twelve months, within current assets in the condensed consolidated balance sheets.

+Available-for-sale securities are carried at fair value with unrealized gains and losses reported in accumulated other comprehensive income (loss) as a separate component of stockholders' equity (deficit).
+Unrealized gains and losses for any marketable securities that management intends to sell or is more likely than not that management will be required to sell prior to their anticipated recovery are recorded in interest income and other income (expense), net.
 Interest receivable on these securities is presented in prepaid expenses and other current assets on the consolidated balance sheets.
-Realized gains and losses, other-than-temporary impairments (prior to the Company's adoption of ASU No. 2016-13 on February 1, 2021), and the recognition of expected credit losses (subsequent to the Company's adoption of ASU No. 2016-13 on February 1, 2021), if any, on available-for-sale securities are recognized upon sale and are included in other income (expense), net in the consolidated statements of operations.
+Realized gains and losses, other-than-temporary impairments (prior to the Company's adoption of ASU No. 2016-13 on February 1, 2021), and the recognition of expected credit losses (subsequent to the Company's adoption of ASU No. 2016-13 on February 1, 2021), if any, on available-for-sale securities are recognized upon sale and are included in interest income and other income (expense), net in the consolidated statements of operations.
 The cost of securities sold is based on the specific identification method.
 Marketable securities are reviewed periodically to identify possible other-than-temporary impairments or expected credit losses.
-No impairment or credit loss has been recorded on the Company's marketable securities during the years ended January 31, 2023, 2022, or 2021.
+No impairment or credit loss has been recorded on the Company's marketable securities during the years ended January 31, 2024, 2023, or 2022.